‹›

 ¶

-Process blocks of Markdown text and attach to given etree
+Process blocks of Markdown text and attach to given etree node.

-Given a list of blocks
+Given a list of blocks, each blockprocessor is stepped through

 until there are no blocks left.
 While an extension could potentially